MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 119.0.2151.12: October 17, 2023

+Fixed various bugs and performance issues.

+### Feature updates

+- **Behavioral changes to the beforeunload event.** The behavior of the beforeunload event has changed such that calling preventDefault in a beforeunload event handler will trigger a confirmation dialog, and setting returnValue to an empty string in a beforeunload event handler will no longer trigger a confirmation dialog.
+This change will take effect starting in Microsoft Edge version 119.
+Administrators can temporarily opt-out of this functionality by disabling the [BeforeunloadEventCancelByPreventDefaultEnabled](/deployedge/microsoft-edge-policies#beforeunloadeventcancelbypreventdefaultenabled) policy.

+- **Split screen restore improvements.** Split screen allows you to simultaneously work on multiple tasks across two, side-by-side screens in one browsing tab to boost your productivity and multitask more efficiently.
+Now after the browser is restarted and the previous session is restored, the split tab will also be restored.

+- **Additional capability to manage sidebar apps.** Administrators can utilize the "sidebar_auto_open_blocked" [ExtensionSettings](/deployedge/microsoft-edge-policies#extensionsettings) policy field to control the auto-open behavior of sidebar apps.
+For more information, see [Detailed guide to the ExtensionSettings](/deployedge/microsoft-edge-manage-extensions-ref-guide) policy.

+- **Updates to Microsoft Edge enterprise sync settings page.** When the [ForceSyncTypes](/deployedge/microsoft-edge-policies#forcesynctypes) and [SyncTypesListDisabled](/deployedge/microsoft-edge-policies#synctypeslistdisabled) polices are used concurrently the sync settings page (`edge://settings/profiles/sync`) will accurately show the status for each data type.

+### Policy updates

+#### New policies

+- [SwitchIntranetSitesToWorkProfile](/deployedge/microsoft-edge-policies#switchintranetsitestoworkprofile) - Switch intranet sites to a work profile
+- [SwitchSitesOnIEModeSiteListToWorkProfile](/deployedge/microsoft-edge-policies#switchsitesoniemodesitelisttoworkprofile) - Switch sites on the IE mode site list to a work profile
+- [OrganizationLogoOverlayOnAppIconEnabled](/deployedge/microsoft-edge-policies#organizationlogooverlayonappiconenabled) - Allow your organization's logo from M365 to be overlaid on the Microsoft Edge app icon of a work profile
+- [OrganizationalBrandingOnWorkProfileUIEnabled](/deployedge/microsoft-edge-policies#organizationalbrandingonworkprofileuienabled) - Allow the use of your organization's branding assets from M365 on the profile-related UI of a work profile

 ## Version 118.0.2088.46: October 13, 2023

 Fixed various bugs and performance issues.